-CBIS is a part-time certificate program at the University of Victoria designed for students seeking to upgrade their professional designations.
+CBIS is a certificate program designed for students seeking to upgrade their professional designations.
 Delivered by distance learning (online), the adult education program attracts working professionals from a wide range of positions within the public and private sectors.
 The program aims to build a strong foundation of theoretical knowledge and application of computing and information systems, together with specialized knowledge in the areas of networks, databases, the Internet, business applications of information technology, and education and workplace training.

 English Language Requirement

 The University requires that applicants for admission whose first language is not English, and who have not studied in Canada or an English speaking country for four (4) recent academic years in an acceptable program from an approved secondary or post secondary institution, must take the Test of English as a Foreign Language (TOEFL) and submit scores with their application.
 A paper-based TOEFL score of not less than 575, a computer-based TOEFL score of not less than 230, or an internet-based TOEFL of not less than 89-90 is required for admission to the CBIS Program.